Interaction Methods (H1030)

 15 credits, Level 5

-Interaction Design runs over both terms as two modules, Interaction Design 1 and Interactions Design 2.
+Interaction Design Methods runs over the first term.
 The theme as a whole is about achieving the best possible fit between people and products; intellectually, physically and emotionally.

 100%: Coursework (Project)